apache/spark/docs/mllib-guide.md

 val modelL1 = svmAlg.run(parsedData)
 {% endhighlight %}

-Both of the code snippets above can be executed in `spark-shell` to generate a classifier for the provided dataset.
+Both of the code snippets above can be executed in `bin/spark-shell` to generate a classifier for the provided dataset.

 Available algorithms for binary classification: